The “FFL Law” – It’s complicated…

 Likewise, even if you don’t live within a deed-restricted community, your local government may have certain rules or codes about standards of property upkeep that must be met in order to avoid code enforcement actions, etc.

 In short, the FFL law does not completely undo the architectural review process.
-An HOA still has authority to decide whether a proposed landscape modification would fit within the community’s overall design.
+An HOA still has the ability to decide whether a landscape modification fits within the community’s overall design.

 Likewise, allowing weeds and/or wildflowers to take over a yard and calling it “Florida-Friendly” could potentially still result in penalties or enforcement action, depending on the specific wording of your community’s rules.